-So during PetsFestival I spoke with Smart Reef project designers that have explained the peculiarities of their system.
-Unfortunately we could only see the graphical interface of the system and we could only guess its enormous potential but this was enough for now.
-Besides, the system will officially start in the last days of November and on the Smart Reef website is possible to book for having one of the first ten systems, followed personally by the authors.
+So during PetsFestival I spoke with the Smart Reef project designers, asking them to explain the peculiarities of their system.
+Unfortunately we could only see the graphical interface of the system and we could only guess at its enormous potential, but that was enough for now.
+Besides, the system will officially start in the last days of November, and on the Smart Reef website it is possible to book one of the first ten systems, followed personally by the authors.
 The system revolves around a spectacular GUI, hosted by a 9.7 inch tablet, with which you really can do it all and more.

-Over here we see the setting menu of movement pumps, with the choice of different types of pumps, Vortech, Tunze, Koralia, or the choice of simple ON / OFF setting for uncontrolled pumps that will then operate as if Smart Reef was a simple timer.
+Over here we see the setting menu of the movement pumps, with the choice of different types of pumps, Vortech, Tunze, Koralia, or the choice of simple ON / OFF setting for uncontrolled pumps that will then operate as if Smart Reef was a simple timer.

 Finally, a note on the price.
-Smart Reef has assured us that it will be, at least in the early days of marketing , a bit ‘ lower than their direct competitors.
-To begin on their site they ask 599 Euros for the system, that includes SmartTouch, BlueBox, SmartLab with 5 probes: 4 of temperature, to monitor the temperature in different areas of the aquarium, and a humidity/temperature probe.
+Smart Reef has assured us that it will be, at least in the early days of marketing , a bit less expensive than their direct competitors.
+To begin on their site they ask 599 Euros for the system, which includes SmartTouch, BlueBox, SmartLab with 5 probes: 4 of temperature, to monitor the temperature in different areas of the aquarium, and a humidity/temperature probe.
 A great price to begin.
 The SmartTouch is in fact the tablet, including Wi-Fi module and GSM, BlueBox is the control unit which is the heart of the system and the SmartLab is the form that physically connect the probes, up to 6 probes for each SmartLab.
 The power unit with 8 Shucko is available for an additional 180 Euros .